Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 ### JSON Messages

 Various JSON text-based messages may be sent at any point in the call, developers should handle these appropriately and examine the `event` field to determine the message type and if it is of interest.

 ### DTMF Events

-If any party on the call connected to the websocket sends a DTMF tone this will trigger an event on the websocket, this event is a *text* message with a JSON payload, it will be interleaved between the audio frames and have the follwing format:
+If any party on the call connected to the websocket sends a DTMF tone this will trigger an event on the websocket, this event is a *text* message with a JSON payload, it will be interleaved between the audio frames and have the following format:

 ```json
 {"event":"websocket:dtmf","digit":"5","duration":260}
 ```

-`event` allows you to identify it as a DTMF event `digit` contains the digit pressed `0-9` `*` or `#` `duration` is the duration the key was pressed for in ms, on most digital phone systems this will be a fixed length.

 You will receive one event for each keypress and each event will contain only one digit.

+* `event` allows you to identify it as a DTMF event
+* `digit` contains the digit pressed `0-9` `*` or `#`
+* `duration` is the duration the key was pressed for in milliseconds, on most digital phone systems this will be a fixed length.

 ## Writing audio to the WebSocket